To profile a Java application, the profiler agent should be loaded into the JVM.

 Sun Java (HotSpot) client JVM can crash in attach mode due to a JVM bug

 Due to a JVM bug 6776659 HotSpot client JVM can crash in attach mode.

 There is no crash for the server JVM:

--server solves the problem.
+solves the problem.

-A long pause is possible on first attempt to start CPU tracing or allocation recording, because classes loaded before the profiler agent has attached need to be instrumented.
+A long pause is possible on first attempt to start CPU tracing or object allocation recording, because classes loaded before the profiler agent has attached need to be instrumented.
 Depending on application, it can take from several seconds to several tens of seconds, or even a few minutes in worst cases.

-The good news is that there will be no pause on subsequent starts of CPU tracing or allocation recording for the same running JVM instance.
+The good news is that there will be no pause on subsequent starts of CPU tracing or object allocation recording for the same running JVM instance.

 The pause length depends on Java version.
 According to our experiments, the pause can be really big - 1 minute or more - when a big application gets its 10000 classes retransformed, if running on Java 6.
 Running same application on Java 7 dramatically reduces the pause: it becomes 3-4 times shorter.

 Native methods of classes loaded before the profiler agent has attached cannot be instrumented.
 (There is no problem with classes loaded after the profiler has attached.)

 This means that their calls will be missing in: